kgozd/MS365AbsenceInformator/README.md

 # MS365AbsenceInformator
 This script is a great tool for every SMB which uses MS365 suite.
-It sends an email to every manager about absent employees in their branch so they have certainly now who is absent in particular day.

-# MS365 Email Forwarding Information Autosender

 This Powershell script connect to MS365 apps and send to managers information which users from their department has email forwarding.

 ## Requirements